Polly with a Past (film)

 Polly with a Past is a 1920 American silent drama film produced and distributed by Metro Pictures and directed by Leander de Cordova.
 Based on a 1917 Broadway stage play of the same name, the film starred Ina Claire, reprising her stage role in the title role of Polly.
 Clifton Webb had an early unbilled screen appearance in this film.

 As with many Metro Pictures productions from the period from the late 1910s to the early 1920s, this film is presumed lost.

 Plot

-Minister's daughter Polly Shannon (Ina Claire), in order to earn money go to Paris and study opera, takes a job as a maid for Clay Cullum (Harry Benham) and Harry Richardson (Clifton Webb).
-Cullum and Richardson are friends with shy Rex Van Zile (Ralph Graves), whose love for do-gooder Myrtle Davis (Louiszita Valentine) is unrequited.
+Minister's daughter Polly Shannon, in order to earn money go to Paris and study opera, takes a job as a maid for Clay Cullum and Harry Richardson.
+Cullum and Richardson are friends with shy Rex Van Zile, whose love for do-gooder Myrtle Davis is unrequited.
 The three friends and Polly come up with a scheme to get Myrtle to notice Rex.
 Polly poses as a French adventuress "with a past" who pursues Rex.
 Their plan is to inspire Myrtle to save Rex from the bad woman.

 Complications ensue, and in the end Rex and Polly fall in love.